Why Am I So Angry? How Depression And Anger Are Connected

 Researchers are still working to untangle the complex relationships between emotions in people with depressive disorders.
 In some cases, anger in depression may arise because of frustration.
 Anhedonia, difficulty experiencing pleasure or happiness, is a common feature of depression.
 If you’ve repeatedly tried and failed to spark happiness using activities you previously enjoyed, you might experience frustration, which could lead to feelings of irritation and anger.

 Depression can also be an isolating experience.
-Some people with this condition report thinking that no one understands what they’re experiencing.
+Some people with this mental health condition report thinking that no one understands what they’re experiencing.
 Feeling misunderstood might lead to anger and irritation.
 In addition, attempts by well-meaning people to “cheer you up” when they don’t grasp what you’re experiencing may seem annoying.

 Could anger be a cause of depression?